Teodelas/APIstuff/CI-CD/CICD-Jenkins-Walkthrough.md

 # Deploy Jenkins and Configure Jenkins
 1. Deploy Jenkins from [GCP Marketplace](https://pantheon.corp.google.com/marketplace/product/click-to-deploy-images/jenkins)
 	1. A sample production scale ready deployment of Jenkins can be found [here](https://cloud.google.com/architecture/using-jenkins-for-distributed-builds-on-compute-engine)
-1. After the VM is successfully deployed, SSH into VM.
-GCP console provides an easy way to do this:
+1. After the VM is successfully deployed, SSH into the VM.
+GCP console provides an easy way to do this from the Compute Engine view
 	1. ![SSH](./images/ssh-vm.png)

 ## Install nodejs, npm, and Maven
+nodejs, npm, and maven are needed by the build process.
+Install them using the commands below.

-1. sudo apt install nodejs
+`$sudo apt install nodejs
-2. sudo apt install npm
+ $sudo apt install npm
-3. sduo apt install maven
+ $sduo apt install maven`

 # Setup Github repo
+Next we'll create our own Github repo and copy a working CICD reference implementation into it.

 1. Create a github repo:https://docs.github.com/en/get-started/quickstart/create-a-repo
 1. Setup Git repo locally
 ` $ export GIT_URL=https://github.com/username/repo.git